HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Default size: 500, default lifetime: infinite (-1), usage pattern: regular.

 This cache contains transformation extension nodes.
-So typically there are only few entries in the cache.
+So typically there are only a few entries in the cache.
 There is typically one access to the cache per request.
 Building an entry to the cache involves one database query.
 One entry is fairly small.
 Typically there is no need to modify the settings for this cache.

 _Model_